Ripple Effects

 FelineWisdom ...

-Over the years we invited a series of 4-legged cat buddies to share our life.
+Over the years we invited a series of 4-legged cat buddies to share our home.
 There was an abundance of love and purrs in all these beings who insinuated themselves into our life and became invaluable companions ... and teachers.

 Perhaps one of the best examples of the power of these relationships is this speech by Courtney at the 1994 opening of his Sacred Earth Exhibition at the Canadian Embassy in Tokyo ...